wp-plugins/photo-gallery/readme.txt

 6.1.10 Thumbnail transparency.
 Specify the level of the transparency you want to apply to the thumbnails.
 6.1.11 Full background color.
 Choose the background color for the overall thumbnail view box.
 6.1.12 Full background transparency.
 Specify the level of the transparency you want to apply to the overall thumbnail view box.
 6.1.13 Alignment.
 Select the alignment of the thumbnail box.
-6.1.14 Hover effect.
-Choose the effect to the applied to individual images when hovered or avoid having any.
-6.1.15 Hover effect value.
-Specify the values for the selected hover in CSS type.
-6.1.16 Transition.
-Choose whether to have a transition with hover effects or not.
+6.1.14 Title position.
+Choose the position for the gallery title.
+6.1.15 Title font size.
+Define the font size for the gallery image title.
+6.1.16 Title font color.
+Choose the gallery image title font color.
+6.1.17 Title font family.
+Choose the font family for the gallery image title.
+6.1.18 Title font weight.
+Choose the font weight for the gallery image title.
+6.1.19 Title box shadow.
+Using CSS type values set the box shadow for the gallery image title.
+6.1.20 Title margin.
+Set the gallery image title margin using CSS type values.

 6.2 Masonry
 6.2.1 Name.
 Provide a name for the theme.
 6.2.2 Padding.
 Define the padding of the individual gallery images.